Notgnoshi/notgnoshi.github.io/_drafts/vector-spaces.md

 ---
 layout: post
 title: Vector Spaces
+meta: A brief collection of notes on vector spaces.
 ---

 I'd like to do a little Linear Algebra review to make sure I understand many of the concepts before I go back to school this fall.
 I'll start with the idea of a *vector space*